Wallet::Config

 Retrieving Existing Keytabs

-The keytab object backend optionally supports retrieving existing keys, and hence keytabs, for Kerberos principals by contacting the KDC via remctl and talking to keytab-backend.
+For MIT Kerberos, the keytab object backend therefore optionally supports retrieving existing keys, and hence keytabs, for Kerberos principals by contacting the KDC via remctl and talking to keytab-backend.
 This is enabled by setting the unchanging flag on keytab objects.
 To configure that support, set the following variables.

 KEYTAB_REMCTL_CACHE